Call for Papers: Audre Rapoport Prize for Scholarship on Gender and Human Rights

 ELIGIBILITY: To be eligible, an author must either be an enrolled student or have graduated from a university within the past year.

 FORMAT: Papers should be between 8,000 and 15,000 words and must be in English.
 The word limit includes footnotes, endnotes, and appendices.
 The submission must consist of original work, and authors must have rights to the content and be willing to publish the paper on the Center's website.
 If the paper has not been published elsewhere, the paper may also be considered for publication in the Rapoport Center's Working Paper Series.
-All submissions must be accompanied by an abstract of 100 to 250 words and must be submitted in .rtf, .doc, or .docx format (no .zip files will be accepted).
+All submissions must be accompanied by an abstract of 100 to 250 words and must be submitted in .doc or .docx format.

 JUDGMENT CRITERIA: A panel of multidisciplinary and international faculty and professionals from fields such as law, government, anthropology, and literature will judge the papers anonymously.
 Previous committee members have included Helena Alviar (Associate Professor & Director of the Doctorate and Master's in Law Programs, Universidad de Los Andes), Hilary Charlesworth (Professor & Director of the Centre for International Governance and Justice, Australian National University), and Cecilia Medina (Professor & Director of the Human Rights Center, Universidad de Chile, and immediate past President, Inter-American Court of Human Rights).
 Relevant judgment factors include the strength and logic of the argument, depth of the analysis, originality and importance of intervention in the field, thoroughness and soundness of the research, quality of writing (clarity and organization), and formatting and citations.